PlagueByteSec/sdakit-project/README.md

 The CLI is designed for clarity and ease of use, providing a structured overview of the results.
 Output is customizable and is organized into categories: IPv4, IPv6, subdomains, and summaries.
-All findings are automatically saved for further processing, with results neatly organized into files for further processing.
+All findings are automatically saved for further processing.
 ```

 ## :paperclip: Overview